nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+## Using this guide
+- Refer to [Quick start](#quick-start) for instructions on how to set up ConnectUS.
+- Refer to [Command summary](#command-summary) for a table of commands on how to use ConnectUS.

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11`(found [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)) or above installed in your computer.

 2. Download the latest `ConnectUS.jar` from [here](https://github.com/AY2223S2-CS2103T-W15-1/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your ConnectUS app.

-4. Double-click the `.jar` file to start the app.<br>
+4. Double-click the `ConnectUS.jar` file to start the app.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)